RUN THE LINE

 2012 saw the inaugural ‘Run the Line’ event take place, beginning and ending at Lamb Doyle’s pub in Sandyford, Co.
 Dublin.
 Since then we have gone from strength to strength, and the decision was made in 2017 to move the start/finish line to Glencullen Adventure Park.
 This has been our location ever since, perfect for both athletes and organisers!
 See our course route section for details on the location.

 ABOUT THE DUBLIN & WICKLOW MOUNTAIN RESCUE TEAM

 The Dublin Wicklow Mountain Rescue Team (DWMRT) has its origins in An Oige MRT, one of the earliest mountain rescue teams in Ireland, formed in the 1960s.
 A core group of the current DWMRT, who were active in the An Oige team, have been providing a rescue service in the Dublin and Wicklow mountains for almost 40 years.
 The team is an entirely voluntary service available 24 hours a day, 365 days a year.
 Our main area of operations is the Dublin and Wicklow mountains, but we also cover as far as the Cooley Mountains in Co.
 Louth, and will on occasion travel to other parts of the country when requested to back up fellow mountain rescue teams and the Gardaí.

-This year, our fundraising focus is aimed at supporting our continuing efforts to finally have a home that is purpose-built for the needs of a very busy rescue team (82 in 2017!).
+This year, our fundraising focus is aimed at supporting our continuing efforts to achieve a purpose-built Base for the needs of a very busy rescue team (70 in 2021!).
 It needs to be somewhere we can train, store essential gear and equipment, and can also act as a base from which we can coordinate search and rescue operations.
 The team will be out in full force in Glencullen Adventure Park, and along the route, helping to ensure that ‘Run the Line’ is an enjoyable and safe event for all participants and their supporters!